Cutimed® Sorbact® Dressing Pad

 • For use in infection wound management

-• Safe removal of hydrophobic microbes
+• Safe removal of hydrophobic bacteria

 • Effective against most common resistant pathogens